Templar-Protocol/yield-model/README.md

 # Templar Protocol Yield Calculator

 This tool calculates the historical yield for templar protocol based on various parameters.
+Note that the yield is calculated as the percentage gain on the total amount of the loan, which is impacted by the avg_repayment_days parameter.

 ## Preliminary Results
 Using default parameters - see Parameters section - the following are the yields calculated: